grafana/business-charts/docs/sources/features/annotations.md

 - Alerts
 - Annotations Queries

-We explained the differences between different types of annotations in the how-to tutorial within our [Grafana Crash Course](https://volkovlabs.io/grafana/annotations/).
+The differences between different types of annotations are explained in the how-to tutorial within the [Grafana Crash Course](https://volkovlabs.io/grafana/annotations/).

 ## Mark lines